Feng shui means wind-water, NOT wind AND water. Here’s why.

 Feng shui practitioners understand the concept of Triple Luck, which encompasses Heaven, Human, and Earth luck.
 Windwater, as a single concept, mirrors this idea of unity and oneness, emphasizing that feng shui is a practice that seeks to harmonize the energies of these three realms.
 It recognizes that our environment is not just a collection of separate elements but a holistic system where the balance of wind and water plays a pivotal role in our overall well-being.

 In conclusion, feng shui, or “wind-water,” represents a profound understanding of the interplay between environmental factors and human existence.
 It’s a practice that embodies the unity of Heaven and Earth, emphasizing the interconnectedness of all things.
 Therefore, translating it as “wind and water” not only misses the essence of this ancient practice but also obscures the deeper wisdom it offers in cultivating harmony and balance in our lives.
 Ideally, feng shui needs to be written as one word i.e. fengshui as many scientific papers do and as Derek Walters once suggested.
 Wikipedia translates feng shui as “wind-water”.
-To truly grasp the essence of Feng Shui, one must embrace the concept of “windwater” or “wind-water” as a single, unified force that shapes our world.
+To truly grasp the essence of feng shui, one must embrace the concept of “windwater” or “wind-water” as a single, unified force that shapes our world.

 Yin and Yang